FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

 Most Pilosa clients can be initialized with a Pilosa URI or URIs of a cluster.
 But to keep things a bit simpler, we are going to assign a single URI to the client.
-If the user doesn't supply a URI or options, we simply set the defaults.
+If the user doesn't supply a URI or options, we simply use the defaults.

-The actual request to a Pilosa server is not accomplished by the `PilosaClient` itself, but an underlying HTTP library, let's call it the internal HTTP client.
+The actual request to a Pilosa server is not accomplished by the `PilosaClient` itself, but rather by an underlying HTTP library which we'll refer to as the internal HTTP client.
 The internal client library we use for this project doesn't support advanced features such as connection pooling.

-Let's write a generic method to call Pilosa which we are going to use a bit further:
+Let's write a generic method to call Pilosa which we are going to use shortly:

 ```lua
 function httpRequest(client, method, path, data)